 Failing to act on unsubscribe requests is both annoying to the recipient and contravenes spam laws.
 It will also lead to your email reputation tanking - recipients who have unsubscribed will delete any future emails from you without ever opening them.

 Getting your e-commerce emails to the right people and the right folder is a worthy goal for any digital marketer.
 The deliverability of emails has a large impact on your email campaign’s success and sales.
-At Firepush we have lots of experience in reaching customers and subscribers in the right place, at right time with email.
-You can learn more about building high-quality email campaigns for your e-commerce business here or reach out to us today.
+At Firepush we have lots of email marketing experience, so we can help you learn more about building high-quality email campaigns contact us here or reach out to us today.